datalad-handbook/book/docs/usecases/REMoDNaV.rst

    `here <https://github.com/psychoinformatics-de/paper-remodnav/>`_:
    https://github.com/psychoinformatics-de/paper-remodnav/. ``datalad install``
-   the repository and follow the few instructions in the README to experience the Datalad world described above.
+   the repository and follow the few instructions in the README to experience the DataLad world described above.

 Step-by-Step
 ^^^^^^^^^^^^

-``datalad create`` a Datalad dataset (in this example, it is named "algorithm-paper"):
+``datalad create`` a DataLad dataset (in this example, it is named "algorithm-paper"):

 .. code-block:: bash